anasalsas/Swimming-Olympics-Data-Analysis/README.md

 ---

-## Project Management & Design
+## Project Management & Workflow

-This project also followed a structured approach:
+To simulate a real-world project environment, this analysis followed a structured workflow:

-- Initial planning and workflow design (Miro)
+- **Planning & data flow design (Miro):**
+  Defined the data pipeline, from data collection (web scraping) to transformation and analysis.

-- Task organization and backlog tracking (JIRA)
+- **Task management & backlog tracking (JIRA):**

-(*See images folder for reference screenshots*)
+  Organized tasks such as data collection, cleaning, transformation, and analysis into a structured workflow.

+These steps helped ensure a clear, organized, and scalable approach to the project.

+See the `images/` folder for workflow and backlog examples.

 ---